AnanyaRahaman/LLMs_SQL_Understading/README.md

-# Overview
-This repository contains a collection of tools and datasets designed to evaluate the understanding of SQL queries by large language models (LLMs).
-Our focus is on various aspects of SQL processing, including syntax error detection, missing token identification, query performance prediction, and query equivalence checking.
-### What's inside the repository:
-* ANTLR: Uses ANTLR files for parsing SQL queries to check their syntactic correctness.
-* Codes: Jupyter Notebooks with scripts for syntax error evaluation, missing token identification, and more.
-* Datasets: Includes datasets used for different SQL-related tasks to assess model performance.
-* Stats: Contains statistical analysis files detailing the properties of SQL queries.
-* Queries Equivalence and Syntax Error Types: Documentation on methods for assessing query Equivalence and Types of Sybtax Error.
+# SQL Task Evaluation in LLMs

+This repository is dedicated to evaluating the capability of Language Learning Models (LLMs) to handle complex SQL tasks.
+Our research investigates several tasks that showcase an LLM's ability to understand and manipulate SQL queries beyond basic syntax checking.

-### SQL Related Tasks:
+## SQL Related Tasks

+### 1. Syntax Error Identification
-* Syntax erroridentification: The ability to detect advanced syntax errors that violate structural and semantic requirements rather than basic errors (e.g., missing parentheses, quotation marks) shows how much LLMs “understand” SQL.
-For example, detecting the misalignment of attributes and aggregation functions among SELECT, GROUP BY, HAVING clauses, incompatible attribute types between outer and inner (sub-)queries, and invalid join operations requires a complex “understanding” of the queries.
+This task assesses the ability of LLMs to identify advanced syntax errors that impact the structure and semantics of SQL queries.
+Unlike simple mistakes (such as missing parentheses), advanced errors include misalignment of attributes and functions among `SELECT`, `GROUP BY`, `HAVING` clauses, type mismatches in joins, and invalid join operations.
+This evaluation reflects the depth of an LLM’s SQL "understanding."

+### 2. Missing Token Identification
-* Missing token identification: Identifying missing tokens is a crucial pre-step for applications such as query recommendation, where missing token imputation and query auto-completion are key functionalities.
-We evaluate the ability to not only recognize a missing token but to identify the precise location and the type of missing token (e.g., FeiComment: Can we give examples here of the types?).
+The ability to identify and precisely locate missing tokens in SQL queries is crucial for query recommendation systems and auto-completion functionalities.
+This task evaluates not just the recognition but also the pinpointing of the exact type and location of missing tokens, facilitating enhancements in query-building applications.

-* Query performance estimation: Given only the SQL query text, accurately estimating its runtime performance is challenging, as multiple factors such as the database schema, specific data instances, and the query workload all play a role .
-Using publicly available query workloads, recent work has shown that more complex, longer queries with multiple joins and multiple predicate conditions incur higher execution costs.
-* Query equivalence: Two syntactically different queries are considered equivalent if they return the same result for all database instances.
-This is important for query optimization, and query recommendation, where simpler query representations can facilitate faster execution times.
-We evaluate query equivalence using labelled, equivalent (positive), and non-equivalent (negative) query pairs, where the latter is not as straightforward.
+### 3. Query Performance Estimation
+Estimating the runtime performance of SQL queries based solely on their text is challenging due to influences like database schema, data specifics, and query workload.
+We explore how well LLMs can predict the execution costs of queries, particularly those that are complex, involve multiple joins, or have several predicate conditions.

+### 4. Query Equivalence
+Two queries that yield identical results across all database instances are considered equivalent, crucial for query optimization and recommendation.
+This task involves evaluating LLMs with labeled query pairs (equivalent and non-equivalent) to determine their effectiveness in recognizing query equivalence, thus aiding in simpler and faster query execution strategies.

+### 5. Query Explainability
-* Query explainability: We evaluate LLMs to explain SQL queries by describing what a given query returns.
-This task is similar to assessments in code and image understanding, to generate code documentation and image captions, respectively, to measure understanding.
-We evaluate over a wide range of complex queries, including multiple tables, nested subqueries, and intricate logical conditions.
+We assess LLMs on their ability to explain SQL queries by describing their expected outputs.
+This task is akin to generating documentation for code or captions for images, measuring the model's depth of understanding.
+Our evaluation includes a range of complex queries involving multiple tables, nested subqueries, and intricate logical conditions.

+## Objectives

+The main objective of this repository is to provide a comprehensive suite of SQL tasks that help in evaluating the proficiency of LLMs in understanding and manipulating SQL at an advanced level.
+These tasks are designed to push the boundaries of what artificial intelligence can achieve in the realm of database querying and management.

+## Contributing

+Contributors are welcome to suggest improvements, add new tasks, or enhance the evaluation methods for existing tasks.
+Please fork this repository and submit pull requests with your proposals.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.